Webhook Security & Reliability

 Security

-To run a public endpoint for receiving Webhook messages reliably, consider the following security threats and apply the best practices recommended by Nodit to minimize risk.
+Review the security threats to consider when operating a public endpoint for receiving Webhook messages, and apply the best practices proposed by the Nodit team to minimize those threats.

-A replay attack is when an attacker intercepts a request and resends it multiple times, causing unintended duplicate processing or malicious behavior.
-For example, if the same Webhook message is replayed by an attacker, payment or data-update logic may run repeatedly, leading to extra load or broken consistency.
-To mitigate this, implement your business logic so that handling of received Webhook messages is idempotent.
+A replay attack is a security threat in which an attacker intercepts the same request and retransmits it multiple times, triggering unintended duplicate processing or malicious behavior.
+For example, if the same Webhook message is delivered repeatedly by an attacker, payment requests or data update requests may be processed multiple times, causing unnecessary load on the system or breaking data consistency.
+To prevent this, implement your business logic to process received Webhook messages in an idempotent manner.

-In a MITM attack, the attacker intercepts communication between client and server to eavesdrop or modify payloads.
-Use encrypted protocols such as HTTPS/TLS to protect the channel and, where possible, verify signatures to authenticate message integrity and origin.
+A man-in-the-middle attack is a threat in which an attacker intercepts communication between a client and server to eavesdrop on data or tamper with the message payload.
+You can minimize this threat by using encrypted communication protocols such as HTTPS/TLS to protect the communication channel itself, and by additionally performing signature verification to authenticate the message's integrity and origin.

 Best Practices

-3. The receiver hashes the received payload to get a digest.
+- The receiver performs a hash operation on the received original data to generate a digest.

 Retrieving the Signing Key

-In the Nodit console Webhook menu, click the [Signing Key] button to view the Signing Key for each Webhook.
+In the Nodit Console's Webhook menu, click the [Signing Key] button as shown below to view the Signing Key used for each Webhook.

 const crypto = require('crypto');